mmwillet/TTS.cpp/README.md

 The general purpose of this repository is to support real time generation with open source TTS (_text to speech_) models across common device architectures using the [GGML tensor library](https://github.com/ggerganov/ggml).
 Rapid STT (_speach to text_), embedding generation, and LLM generation are well supported on GGML (via [whisper.cpp](https://github.com/ggerganov/whisper.cpp) and [llama.cpp](https://github.com/ggerganov/llama.cpp) respectively).
 As such, this repo seeks to compliment those functionalities with a similarly optimized and portable TTS library.

-In this endeavor, MacOS and metal support will be treated as a the primary platform, and, as such, functionality will initially be developed for MacOS and later extended to other OS.
+In this endeavor, MacOS and metal support will be treated as the primary platform, and, as such, functionality will initially be developed for MacOS and later extended to other OS.

 ### Supported Functionality